dward2/Python_Introduction/GUIs/guis_in_python.md

 We will define the GUI within a function called `main_window`.
 We first create the root window using the `tk.Tk()` constructor and assign it to a variable name.
-This variable name can be used to refer to the wiindow widget.
+This variable name can be used to refer to the window widget.
 To start and display the GUI, we call the `.mainloop` method of the root window.
 A blank window should be displayed.